ssp3nc3r/stan-syntax-vim/README.md

 # stan-syntax-vim
 Stan syntax highlighting for vim

-The Stan names of functions, distributions and such were pulled from RStan version 2.16.2 using rstan::lookup() in R as follows:
+The Stan names of functions, distributions and such identified in the syntax file for vim were pulled from RStan version 2.16.2 using rstan::lookup() in R as follows:

 d <- c(rstan::lookup("_lpmf$")$StanFunction, sub("_lpmf", "", rstan::lookup("_lpmf$")$StanFunction),
           rstan::lookup("_lpdf$")$StanFunction, sub("_lpdf", "", rstan::lookup("_lpdf$")$StanFunction),